Analysis of Boundary Conditions for Crystal Defect Atomistic Simulations: Introduction

 These regularity estimates then allow us to establish various approximation results.
-For example, we can now estimate the error committed by projecting an infinite lattice displacement field $u$ to a finite domain by truncation.
-This motivates the analysis of a Galerkin projection to \eqref{eq:intro:min},
+For example, we can estimate the error committed by projecting an infinite lattice displacement field $u$ to a finite domain by truncation.
+This motivates the formulation of a Galerkin-type approximation scheme for \eqref{eq:intro:min} (see \S~\ref{sec:pt:clamped} and \S~\ref{sec:dis:clamped})